Avian Influenza – Real-time PCR

 Storage and Transport

 Place specimen in biohazard bag and seal.
 Specimens should be stored at 2-8°C following collection.
-Package and ship primary clinical samples to the local PHO laboratory in accordance with the Transportation of Dangerous Goods Regulations.
+Package and ship primary clinical samples to the local PHO location in accordance with the Transportation of Dangerous Goods Regulations.

 Special Instructions